wellandlighthouse/CDN-Sync-Tool/readme.txt

 * Added option to exclude external files from concatentation
 * Added automatically sync new media files
 * Added WebDAV as a CDN option
+* Unit tests are now included - more will be added in the future

 = 2.2 =